 Now that Australia is coming into Winter, it is a great time to support local farmers by buying a whole or half beast.
-Yes it is a large initial investment, but if you can even go halves or quarters with family – you are guaranteed a whole freezer full of meat for as little as $10 per kilogram.
+Yes, it is a large initial investment, but if you can even go halves or quarters with family or friends then divvy up the meat – you are guaranteed a whole freezer full of meat for as little as $10 per kilogram.

 When you buy direct from the farmer you can decide on the cuts of meat you would like.
 Sure, there will be quite a bit of stewing meat, but that’s why this is the perfect time of year to do it – Winter means lots of slow cooked meals!